Central Semitic languages

-The Central Semitic languages comprise one of the three groups of West Semitic languages, alongside Modern South Arabian languages and Ethiopian Semitic languages.
+The Central Semitic languages comprise one of the two groups of West Semitic languages, the other being the South Semitic languages.
 They are therefore of the Semitic phylum of the Afroasiatic language family.
-The group is spoken across much of the Arabic peninsula and north into the Levant region.
+The group is spoken across much of the Arabian peninsula and north into the Levant region.

 Central Semitic can itself be further divided into two groups: Arabic and Northwest Semitic.
 Northwest Semitic languages largely fall into the Canaanite languages (such as Ammonite, Phoenician and Hebrew) and Aramaic.

 Overview

 Distinctive features of Central Semitic languages include the following: